 |Dolby Atmos with a 9 Channel Receiver||Configuration Options|

-|5.1.4 Configuration||5.1 layout with two pair in-ceiling height speakers (front and surround)|
+|5.1.4 Configuration||5.1 layout with two pairs of in-ceiling height speakers (front and surround)|

 |5.1.4 Configuration||5.1 layout including Dolby Atmos-enabled front and surround speakers or add-on speaker modules|

-|7.1.2 Configuration||7.1 layout with one pair in-ceiling height speakers (front)|
+|7.1.2 Configuration||7.1 layout with one pair of in-ceiling height speakers (front)|

 |7.1.2 Configuration||7.1 layout including Dolby Atmos-enabled front speakers or add-on speaker modules|

 |Dolby Atmos with an 11 Channel Receiver||Configuration Options|